The Application Process

 When students declare their intention to apply to a health professional school they will register with the Office of Preprofessional Advising.
 Students are not assigned a specific premedical advisor until they have submitted their Premedical Advisory Committee Application.
 The assigned premedical advisor will work closely with the student throughout the application period and write their Premedical Advisory Committee Letter of Evaluation.
 For more information on this process, the Premedical Handbook offers a comprehensive discussion of curricula, activities, and application procedures for the health professions.

 Many students choose to apply to medical school after they have graduated from college.
-This may be because they started premed courses later in their college careers, because they had poor grades initially and want to improve their records before applying, because they are not yet quite sure that they want to enter the medical profession and need more time to explore, or because they want to spend some time achieving other goals before starting medical school.
+This may be because they started premed courses later in their college careers, because they want to strengthen their preparation before applying, because they are not yet quite sure that they want to enter the medical profession and need more time to explore, or because they want to spend some time achieving other goals before starting medical school.
 Whatever the reason, it is always better to wait to go to medical school until you are absolutely sure you are ready.
 It is too pressured and too expensive to embark upon casually.
 Medical schools have absolutely no bias against older applicants, and many students will present a much more impressive profile if they wait a bit.
 Columbia will, of course, continue to assist you in the application process whenever you choose to apply.
-In fact, approximately 65% of the applicants to medical school from Columbia have already graduated from college and take at least one year between college and medical school.
+In fact, approximately 85% of the applicants to medical school from Columbia have already graduated from college and take at least one year between college and medical school.

-For additional information about applicant trends, please refer to the charts produced by the American Association of Medical Colleges.
+For additional information about applicant trends, please refer to these data produced by the American Association of Medical Colleges.